Are Alaskans considered Native American?

 They are Alaska’s Indigenous Peoples, most of them from one of 229 federally recognized tribes and here’s 10 things you should know about them.
 More than 140,000 people have a unique relationship with the land known as the Last Frontier.

-What race are Native Alaskans?
+What nationality are Native Alaskans?

 Alaska’s indigenous people, who are jointly called Alaska Natives, can be divided into five major groupings: Aleuts, Northern Eskimos (Inupiat), Southern Eskimos (Yuit), Interior Indians (Athabascans) and Southeast Coastal Indians (Tlingit and Haida).